 That is where David Chum begins.

 David is an artist, designer, stylist, and licensed Body Art Practitioner whose practice brings together fine art, fashion, cosmetic tattooing, interior design, and personalized timing systems through one lens: how people are seen, and what changes when that read becomes more accurate.
+Different mediums.
+One eye.
+One standard.

 His relationship to beauty and personal presentation began early.
 Drawing became a language for observation, emotion, and self-expression.
 As a teenager, he taught himself clothing construction, textile manipulation, and costume design, using fashion and drag to explore identity, transformation, and self-possession.
-He knows what it is to be misread.
-He also knows the power of finding forms that let a person come into clearer focus.

 At the College of Art and Design at Lesley University, where he earned his BFA, David's work examined transformation in the aftermath of trauma.
 His large-scale portraits combined sound, handmade costume and jewelry, oil painting, found objects, and sculpture, connecting physical form to psychological truth.
 His work is held in the collections of Samuel Adams, Jinx Nolan, and John Lester.